taosdata/TDengine/docs/en/12-taos-sql/27-indexing.md

 - You must delete all TSMAs on the table before you can delete the table itself.
 - All tag columns of the original table cannot be deleted, nor can the tag column names or sub-table tag values be modified.
 You must first delete the TSMA before you can delete the tag column.
 - If some columns are being used by the TSMA, these columns cannot be deleted.
 You must first delete the TSMA.
 However, adding new columns to the table is not affected.
+However, new columns added are not included in any TSMA, so if you want to calculate the new columns, you need to create new TSMA for them.

 ## Show TSMA